KittyChiu/github-toolkits/workflows/README.md

 #### Variations
+- Workflow names can also be manually defined and ordered in the workflow-names.txt file.
 - `START_DATE` and `END_DATE` in `step: Set dates` - They are set to one month apart.
 This can be modified to the desired duration.
-- Templates in `step: Create Mermaid diagram template` and `step: Create Table template` - This can be removed if using predefined markdown templates (e.g. defining styles for mermaid diagram) If this is the case, update `step: Format calculated result with templates` to use the predefined template.
+- Templates in `step: Generate Mermaid diagram in markdown` and `step: Generate Mermaid diagram in markdown` need to be updated.

 ## `create-pr-on-new-issue.yml`